-Hyperhidrosis, also know as excessive sweating, is characterized by excess sweating beyond what is needed to cool down the body.
-People with hyperhidrosis tend to sweat more in the armpit, forehead, palms and soles when it’s hot.
-It can lead to large stains on clothing leading to anxiety and embarrassment.
+Hyperhidrosis, also known as excessive sweating, is characterized by the excessive sweating beyond what is needed to cool down the body.
+People with hyperhidrosis tend to sweat more in the armpit, forehead, palms and soles region when it’s hot.
+It can lead to large stains on clothing and smell, leading to anxiety and embarrassment.

 The good news is that hyperhidrosis is a treatable condition.

 Our clinic offers Botox Therapeutic as a solution to excessive sweating.
 This treatment is very effective because it targets sweating at its source unlike topical skin treatments.

 The Canadian Dermatology Association estimates that 950,000 Canadians have hyperhidrosis.